Tommy2Dope/PlurPromoters/README.md

 ## Promoter Statuses:

-👥 **Active**: Promoters consistently meet or exceed all requirements for either the work term or the past 3 months (whichever is applicable).
+👥 **Active**: Promoters consistently meet or exceed all requirements for either their entire work term or the past 3 months (whichever is applicable).
 Active promoters are eligible for all benefits and may qualify for additional incentives if they consistently exceed minimum requirements.

-🔇 **Inactive**: Promoters who do not meet requirements or have minor rule breaches are considered inactive.
+🔇 **Inactive**: Promoters who do not meet requirements or have broken the rules are considered inactive.
 Inactive promoters may still be eligible for limited benefits at the discretion of the promotions manager.

-🚫 **Terminated**: Promoters who fail to meet requirements for at least two consecutive weeks or four total weeks or violate rules severely are subject to termination.
-The severity of the offense is determined solely by the promotions manager.
+🚫 **Terminated**: Promoters who fail to meet requirements for at least two consecutive weeks or four total weeks or serverly violate rules are subject to termination.
+The severity of an offense is determined solely by the promotions manager.

 ## Next Steps: